 Mental Health Professional Online Development is a professional development resource for Victoria's public mental health service workforce.

-MHPOD is an evidence-based online learning resource with 68 topics, written and produced in Australia.
+Funded by all jurisdictions, the MHPOD Learning Portal provides free access to evidence-based online learning resources written and produced in Australia.
 The topics range from recovery to legislation and dual disability.

 MHPOD content is derived from the National practice standards for the mental health workforce.

-MHPOD is designed for nurses, social workers, occupational therapists, psychiatrists and psychologists working in mental health in Australia.
+MHPOD Learning Portal’s was first established with a particular focus on nurses, social workers, occupational therapists, psychiatrists and psychologists working in mental health in Australia.

-Other workers, including general practitioners, psychiatric service officers, people working in Mental Health Community Support Services, consumer advocates, carer advocates, Aboriginal health workers, and other allied health workers, will also find it useful.
+Other workers, including general practitioners, psychiatric service officers, people working in community-based mental health services, consumer advocates, carer advocates, Aboriginal health workers, and other allied health workers, will also find it useful.

 MHPOD aims to: